-I am interested in digital cultures and communications in a transnational context, including but not limited to media and technology in everyday life, queer digital cultures and activism, critical big data and algorithm studies, Chinese media and politics, as well as feminist media studies.
-My current book project uses the lenses of cultural studies, feminist and queer theory to investigate how Chinese gay men engage with media technologies, texts, and practices in their everyday life.
-More recently, I have begun exploring the gender and cultural politics of algorithms and big data.
+I am interested in digital culture and communication in a transnational context, including but not limited to media and technology in everyday life, digital media and health, queer digital culture and activism, critical big data and algorithm studies, as well as Chinese media and politics.

 - Youth culture and TikTok/Douyin